 Suzanne Press is a private art & paper conservator, dedicated to conserving works of art, on paper.

-• February 2017: Celebrated twenty years as a private Conservator of Works of Art on Paper (paper conservation)
+Established in 1997, 2024 marks 27 years as a private Conservator of Works of Art on Paper (paper conservation).

 Quotes from an interview during a working afternoon…